 Congratulations, Dr. Aguinis!

-WASHINGTON, Nov.
-17, 2017 — Herman Aguinis was awarded the 2017 Michael R. Losey Excellence in Human Resource Research Award, and Jeff D. Owens was granted the 2017 Susan R. Meisinger Fellowship for Graduate Study in HR today at the Society for Human Resource Management (SHRM) annual Volunteer Leaders' Summit.
+WASHINGTON, DC Nov.
+20, 2017 — Herman Aguinis was awarded the 2017 Michael R. Losey Excellence in Human Resource Research Award, and Jeff D. Owens was granted the 2017 Susan R. Meisinger Fellowship for Graduate Study in HR today at the Society for Human Resource Management (SHRM) annual Volunteer Leaders' Summit.

 Both awards are presented by the SHRM Foundation.